 </OrderBy>

-Rather than writing the query manually to query the sharepoint list, we can use a free tool known as CAML query builder to generate the sharepoint caml query for us.
+Rather than writing the query manually to query the SharePoint list, we can use a free tool known as the CAML Query Builder to generate the SharePoint CAML query for us.

 Download & Install CAML Query Builder in SharePoint